lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 If not register yourself by visiting [this](https://manage.openshift.com/) website.

 ## Step 2: Login on Openshift webconsole
-Fill in your credentials and login [this](https://manage.openshift.com/) website.
+Fill in your credentials and login to [this](https://manage.openshift.com/) website.

 When you're logged in you will get a screen to choose between the free tier subscription or the payed subscribtion.